mike-lloyd03/rudric/README.md

 set -x RUDRIC_SESSION $(rudric session)
 ```

-Session tokens are valid for 8 hours.
-This is not currently user configurable but will be in the future.
+Session tokens are valid for 8 hours by default but this can be configured.
 The current session token can be revoked with `rudric session end`.

 # Encryption